When And Where

 - Spanish Mackerel

-All of these fish target mullet in their pods and can be targeted inshore.
+All of these fish target mullet in their pods and can be targeted inshore and off the beach.

 Some offshore species like kingfish get involved as well.

-The info in the post is regarding to inshore fishing, but if you want to target the king mackerel, sailfish, and mahi-mahi, wahoo, or more – give Capt.
+This blogpost is going to focus on the fish targeted in the intercostal and off the beaches but if you want to target the king mackerel, sailfish, mahi-mahi, wahoo, and more – give Capt.
 Scott Hamilton a call and he will have your drag screaming with some pelagics in no time.

 Fly Rods

-The first thing we are going to take a look at is the rod size.
-There are really 3 options depending on what fish you want to target.
-A 9, 10, or even an 11 weight are great choices.
+The first thing we’re going to look at is rod size.
+There are really three solid options depending on what fish you want to target: a 9, 10, or even an 11 weight.

-The 9 weight for calmer days and days that you want to throw a smaller fly.
-Perfect for jacks, snook, ladyfish, and Spanish mackerel and to get into any action you can find with a smaller fly pattern.
+The 9-weight is ideal for calmer days or when you want to throw smaller flies.
+It’s perfect for jacks, snook, ladyfish, and Spanish mackerel—or really any action you can find with a lighter pattern.

-The 10 weight, my bread and butter mullet run rod.
-Just enough backbone, if you happen to hook a good one you still might have a fighting chance.
-Just light enough to keep blind casting all day and not get too fatigued.
-The 10 also can throw a good-sized fly.
+The 10-weight is my bread-and-butter mullet run rod.
+It’s got just enough backbone that, if you hook a good one, you still have a fighting chance.
+At the same time, it’s light enough that you can blind cast all day without getting too fatigued.
+Plus, it can throw a good-sized fly when you need it.

-The 11 weight is for men and women specifically out for full-grown tarpon or to play with the man in the gray suit (sharks).
-When you need some serious backbone or want to throw a full-size hog leg mullet pattern out 80 feet you are going to want the right tool for the job.
-Although I wouldn’t typically carry an 11 weight only, having a 9 weight with an 11 on your back is not a bad idea..
+The 11-weight is for anglers specifically chasing full-grown tarpon—or looking to tangle with the man in the gray suit (sharks).
+When you need serious backbone or want to launch a full-size hog-leg mullet pattern 80 feet, this is the tool for the job.
+I wouldn’t typically carry just an 11-weight, but having a 9-weight with an 11 as backup is never a bad idea.

 Reels

-So when it comes to mullet run reels, this is where I wouldn’t skimp.
-These fish pull hard and the conditions they are in are unforgiving.
-Between saltwater, sand, and tough fish, it can be a recipe for disaster on gear not up to it.
+When it comes to mullet run reels, this is where I wouldn’t skimp.
+These fish pull hard, and the conditions they live in are unforgiving.
+Between saltwater, sand, and tough fish, it can be a recipe for disaster if your gear isn’t up to the task.

-A few things to look for when choosing a reel is backing capacity, durability, and a good drag.
+A few key things to look for when choosing a reel are backing capacity, durability, and a solid drag system.

-If you are going to be looking for large tarpon or shark, id highly suggests getting the best reel you can afford.
+If you’re targeting large tarpon or sharks, I highly recommend getting the best reel you can afford.

 Lines, Leaders, And Bites